codevj/langchain-experiments/ReadMe.md

 # **LangChain Experiments**

-This project is meant to experiment with Langchain.
+This project is meant to experiment with LangChain.

 ## **Table of Contents**
 1. [Introduction](#introduction)